Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-Panel ({\bf A}) of Fig.~\ref{fig:Kzz} shows the globally averaged $K_{\rm zz}$ profile estimated using the RMS of the vertical velocity along isobars and scale heights of the atmosphere.
-The $K_{\rm zz}$ profile from our GCM simulation is consistent with the constraints from the retrievals from $1$ \unit{\bar} to $1$ \unit{\milli \bar} within 2$\sigma$ uncertainty on the retrieved value.
-We also use the analytical prescription in \cite{parmentier13} to estimate the strength of the $K_{\rm zz}$ parameter.
-We find that to keep 0.1$\pm$1 dex $\mu$m cloud particles aloft near a pressure of 0.01\,mbar at a temperature of 1500$\pm$100\,K, the strength of mixing should be $log_{10}(K_{\rm zz})=10\pm1$ in cgs units, which is consistent with our finding from both the cloud model and the GCM.
-Therefore, the vertical mixing at the morning terminator is strong enough to sustain small condensate particles at lower pressures probed by observations of the morning spectrum.
+Fig.~\ref{fig:Kzz}A shows the globally averaged $K_{\rm zz}$ profile estimated using the root mean square (RMS) of the vertical velocity along isobars and scale heights of the atmosphere.
+The $K_{\rm zz}$ profile from our GCM simulation is consistent with the constraints from the retrievals from $1$~bar to $0.01$~mbar, differing by only 1.3$\sigma$. $K_{\rm zz}$ is generally unknown in the atmospheres of exoplanets \cite{Zahnle14,moses11,Mukherjee22a,mukherjee24}. $K_{\rm zz}$ calculations using the RMS vertical velocity along isobars or the upward diffusive flux matched to the averaged vertical flux from the dynamics can differ by orders of magnitude \cite{parmentier13}.
+Therefore the value of $K_{\rm zz}$ derived from our GCM could be an overestimation by several orders of magnitude.
+We use an alternative analytical prescription \cite{parmentier13} to estimate the $K_{\rm zz}$ parameter.
+We find that to keep cloud droplets with radii between 0.01 to 1~{$\upmu$}m aloft near a pressure of 0.01\,mbar at a temperature of 1500$\pm$100\,K, $K_{\rm zz}$ should be within $10^{9}$ to ${10^{11}}$ cm$^2$~s$^{-1}$.
+This is consistent with both the cloud model and the GCM.
+Therefore, the vertical mixing at the morning limb is strong enough to sustain small condensate droplets at lower pressures, as probed by our observations of the morning limb.

-In this work, radiatively active clouds have been omitted due to the computational cost and complexity of coupling a microphysical cloud model with a GCM.
-The radiative effects of clouds have been studied using the \textsc{UM} in \cite{lines18} and \cite{lines19}, using two different cloud models (the latter similar to that used within \texttt{VIRGA}), which both demonstrated the importance of the radiative impact of clouds (alongside, e.g., \cite{roman19}), but produced markedly different cloud structures for the same planet.
-Therefore, GCM simulations, which include radiatively coupled condensates, are required to further explore the effects of clouds on the temperature and wind structure of WASP-94A b, as well as sensitivities of cloud distribution to model choices.